Bios-Marcel/stasi-blog/README.md

 * Mobile friendly
 * Automatic Darkmode / Lightmode
 * Custom Pages (Example would be an About page)
-* Fast to load even with a shitty internet connection
+* Fast to load even with a slow (less than 64kbit/s) internet connection

 ### Desktop-only features